AnyLinQ-B-V/template-ansible-role/README.md

 ## Author Information

-This role was created in 2022 by [AnySURE](https://github.com/orgs/AnyLinQ-B-V/teams/anysure), part of [AnyLinQ B.V.](https://github.com/AnyLinQ-B-V).
+This role was created in 2022 by [AnyLinQ B.V.](https://github.com/AnyLinQ-B-V).